onflow/docs/docs/evm/using.md

 ## [Flow Wallet](https://docs.base.org/using-base#coinbase-wallet)

-The [Flow Wallet](https://chromewebstore.google.com/detail/flow-reference-wallet/hpclkefagolihohboafpheddmmgdffjm) is light weight and robust web web browser extension that supports EVM on Flow by default.
-Swap assets, access EVM and Cadence apps and keep all your favourite assets in once place.
+The [Flow Wallet](https://chromewebstore.google.com/detail/flow-reference-wallet/hpclkefagolihohboafpheddmmgdffjm) is light weight and robust web browser extension that supports EVM on Flow by default.
+Swap assets, access EVM and Cadence apps and keep all your favourite assets in one place.

 To use Flow Wallet on Cadence and EVM: